Guidance for Approved Training Providers

 Guidance Note 3:

-Q6 – Please note that all providers included in the Directory will be required to become members of the North Yorkshire Community Learning Partnership.
+Q6 – Please note that all providers included in the Directory must record their services on North Yorkshire Connect.

 Guidance Note 4: